 - – in Spencer lake is a wonderful way to shake off the heat of the day or just enjoy the beauty of the lake and its surroundings.

 - – is abundant on the miles and miles of trails surrounding the ranch with wildlife galore.

 - – the Spencer Mountain unit is a mountain bikers delight with terrain for the beginner or the most advanced riders – just ask us we’ll show you the way.

-- – we’ll have campfires during the week with sing alongs, delectable smores and marshmallows and for the adventurous experience the outdoors and campout in the south forty.
+- – we’ll have a campfire during the week with sing alongs, delectable smores and marshmallows.

 - – are a boat load of fun and bring you back to the way things were.
 The sound of the horses hooves in sync with each other and the strength of the horses sooths the soul.
 After a wonderful ride, sit down and enjoy a great Montana dinner out at the Play Meadow or the Gazebo with a live country singer to munch by.

 - - kick up your heels and stomp those feet to some of the most fun west of the Mississippi.
 Let the "Caller" direct you, step-by-step, to the dances he dreams up to put a real smile on your face.
 You will have an absolute ball dancing the Virginia reels, Waltzes as well as Square Dancing.